 Wider operational updates

-- The Standard operating procedure (SOP) for general practice in the context of coronavirus (COVID-19) was updated in August.
+- The Standard operating procedure (SOP) for general practice in the context of coronavirus (COVID-19) has been updated in December.

 - Details on the clinical prioritisation and validation of elective waiting lists was published.